yitingHH-bit/Go2_DRL_nav/README.md

-#this is model inference and run model code for the TD3 algirthm :
+#this is model inference and deployment code for robot Go2:

 # Go2_DRL_nav — Quick Start